 If Thanksgiving is a holiday that centres on being thankful for what you have, then the new year is a celebration of half-assed attempts to acquire whatever it is that you don't.
-Hence why phrases like "getting organised" and "de-cluttering" tend to get tossed around a lot this time of year, right alongside similar sentiments about exercising more, "figuring your career out" (whatever that means), and not texting your scummy ex-boyfriend back anymore.
+Hence why phrases like "getting organised" and "de-cluttering" tend to get tossed around a lot this time of year, right alongside similar sentiments about exercising more, "figuring your career out" (whatever that means), sorting money out for REAL this time and not texting your scummy ex-boyfriend back anymore.
 It's all very festive, isn't it?

 But while it's easy to get the motivation to tidy your space (not to mention your phonebook) in early January, what happens by the time April — or worse, September — rolls around?
 It's not your imagination: there's a reason you keep making the same resolutions year after year.